AdobeDocs/experience-manager-cloud-service.en/help/assets/dynamic-media/imaging-faq.md

 ## What are the key benefits of the latest Smart Imaging? {#what-are-the-key-benefits-of-smart-imaging}

 Smart Imaging provides better image delivery performance by automatically optimizing image file size based on client browser in use, the device display & network conditions.
-Because images constitute most of a page's load time.
-As such, any performance improvement can have a profound impact on business KPIs such as higher conversion rates, time spent on a site, and lower site bounce rates.
+Because images constitute most of a page's load time, any performance improvement can have a profound impact on business KPIs such as higher conversion rates, time spent on a site, and lower site bounce rates.

 The newest key benefits of the latest Smart Imaging include the following: